 Anthony Cuneo was born in Chicago, Illinois, and grew up there and in the New York metropolitan area.
 When he was in kindergarten, he saw a reproduction of Picasso’s “Woman in Front of a Mirror” and was more or less ruined for anything productive from then on.
 Still striving, against the odds, for a life of virtue and civic betterment, he attended the University of Pennsylvania with the idea of being a lawyer.
-He was named a Benjamin Franklin Scholar, but ultimately failed to do anything of substance and, instead, ended up with an M.F.A. in 1981.
+He was named a Benjamin Franklin Scholar, but ultimately failed to achieve anything of substance and, instead, ending up with an M.F.A. in 1981.
 In his defense, he has had an extensive exhibition record as a painter and photographer, and has taught at both the collegiate and secondary levels (though it has been pointed out that this is no more than passing on his own corruption).
 In aid of this morally bankrupt practice, he was the Fine & Performing Arts Department chair at Montclair Kimberley Academy for many years and a finalist for the Princeton University Excellence in Secondary Teaching award in 2002.
-Totally unrepentant, he currently continues on the faculty at Montclair Kimberley Academy and at the Yard School of Art of the Montclair Art Museum.
-He is represented by Amos Eno Gallery in Brooklyn and serves on the Board of Trustees for the Gallery, one of the oldest non-profit art spaces in continuous existence in New York city.
+Totally unrepentant, he continues on the faculty at Montclair Kimberley Academy and at the Yard School of Art of the Montclair Art Museum.
+He is represented by The Painting Center in New York City, and serves on the Executive Committee for the Gallery.
 At this point, there is probably no realistic hope that he will ever achieve anything of societal value with his life.